Minimizing Sensitivity to Model Misspecification: Empirical illustration: conditional cash transfers in Mexico

 \subsection{Setup}

-Following TW and AMS we focus on PROGRESA's education component, which consists of cash transfers to families conditional on children attending school.
+Following TW and AMS, we focus on PROGRESA's education component, which consists of cash transfers to families conditional on children attending school.
 Those represent substantial amounts as a share of total household income.
-Moreover, the implementation of the policy was preceded by a village-level randomized evaluation in 1997-1998.
+The implementation of the policy was preceded by a village-level randomized evaluation in 1997-1998.
 As TW and AMS point out, the randomized control trial is silent about the effect that other, related policies could have, such as higher subsidies or unconditional income transfers, which motivates the use of structural methods.

-To analyze this question we consider a simplified version of TW's model (Wolpin, 2013), which is a static, one-child model with no fertility decision.
+To analyze this question, we consider a simplified version of TW's model described in Wolpin (2013), which is a static, one-child model with no fertility decision.
 To describe this model, let $U(C,S,\tau,v)$ denote the utility of a unitary household, where $C$ is consumption, $S\in\{0,1\}$ denotes the schooling attendance of the child, $\tau$ is the level of the PROGRESA subsidy, and $v$ are taste shocks.
-Utility may also depend on characteristics $X$, which we abstract from for conciseness in the presentation.
-Note the direct presence of the subsidy $\tau$ in the utility function, which may reflect a stigma effect.
+Utility may also depend on characteristics $X$, which we abstract from for conciseness in the presentation.\footnote{Empirically, we include as covariates the age of the child and her parents, distance to the nearest school, eligibility and year indicators, and the highest grade obtained.
+We perform estimation separately by gender.} Note the direct presence of the subsidy $\tau$ in the utility function, which may reflect a stigma effect.
 This direct effect plays a key role in the analysis.
 The budget constraint is: $C=Y+W(1-S)+\tau S$, where $Y$ is household income and $W$ is the child's wage.
 This is equivalent to: $C=Y+\tau+(W-\tau)(1-S)$.
-Hence, {in the absence of a direct effect on utility}, the program's impact is equivalent to an increase in income and decrease in the child's wage.
+Hence, {in the absence of a direct effect on utility}, the program's impact is equivalent to an increase in income and a decrease in the child's wage.